CHAPTER 13

 (b) any oil purchase related to the Strategic Petroleum Reserve.

-- a) Chapter 13 (Government Procurement) shall not cover procurement by the Transportation Security Administration of FSC 83 (Textiles, Leather, Furs, Apparel, Shoe Findings, Tents and Flags) and FSC 84 (Clothing, Individual Equipment, and Insignia and Jewelry).
+(a) Chapter 13 (Government Procurement) does not cover procurement by the Transportation Security Administration of FSC 83 (Textiles, Leather, Furs, Apparel, Shoe Findings, Tents and Flags) and FSC 84 (Clothing, Individual Equipment, and Insignia and Jewelry).

-- b) The national security considerations applicable to the Department of Defense shall apply equally to the S. Coast Guard.
+(b) The national security considerations applicable to the Department of Defense

-- General Services Administration: Chapter 13 (Government Procurement) shall not cover procurement of any good in any of the following FSC classifications:
+1. General Services Administration: Chapter 13 (Government Procurement) does not cover procurement of any good in any of the following FSC classifications:

 FSC Description